wp-plugins/skt-nurcaptcha/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+* Added: support to Multisites; settings link (at Plugins List); Improvements on warnings.
 = 1.3 =
-* Slightly better performance and some attemptives' data at your fingertips.
+* Added: Log data.
 = 1.13 =
-* Added js shake effect to the error message when form fill fails.
+* Added: js shake effect to the error message when form fill fails.
 = 1.1 =
 * Some Javascript added to admin page.
 Visual help to change options improved.